 On 3 March 2015 the Department for Transport (DfT) awarded Designated Service status to the East Suffolk Lines (Ipswich – Lowestoft, Ipswich – Felixstowe).
 The designation provided for a flexible approach to help improve the financial performance of the lines, increase the social value of the railway, and ensure the East Suffolk Lines long term future.

 On 29 May 2020 the partnership was awarded accredited status.
+The CRP was re-accredited 9 November 2023.
 Accreditation is formal recognition by the DfT that a community rail partnership (CRP) operates to a high standard and that its objectives and activities are supported by Government.
 The Department for Transport’s new Community Rail Strategy sets out what the Government expects to see from community rail organisations through 2028.

 Getting Involved

-For more information on the CRP and how you can get involved through one our three Line Groups click on the links below:
+For more information on the CRP or how you can get involved please contact us